-The Garibaldi development consists of a total of 90 single-family residential units.
-There are currently 4 existing single-family residential units on site that will be removed and credited to the development.
-Consequently, the analysis performed consisted of 86 new net single-family lots.
-The project will result in an estimated 812 average daily vehicular trips (9.02 trips/unit).
-Of these daily trips, an estimated 64 would occur during the AM Peak Hour period (0.74 trips/unit) and 85 would occur during the PM Peak Hours (0.99 trips/unit) based on ITE Land Use Code 210, Single-family Detached Housing, as reported by the project traffic engineer Gibson Traffic Consultants, Inc. (March 2021).
-The peak hours for these occurrences are 7 to 9 am and 4 to 6 pm respectively.
+The 19 residential dwelling units for the project will result in an estimated 179 average daily vehicular trips (9.44 trips/unit).
+Of these daily trips, an estimated 14 would occur during the AM Peak Hour period (0.74 trips/unit) and 19 would occur during the PM Peak Hours (0.99).

+trips/unit) based on ITE Land Use Code 210, Single-family Detached Housing, as reported by the project traffic engineer Gibson Traffic Consultants, Inc. (November 2018).
+The peak hours for these occurrences are 7 to 9 am and 4 to 6 pm, respectively.
 None of these trip volumes would include commercial trucks.